-If \$MSVC_UWP_APP is set, the Visual C++ environment will be set up to point to the Windows Store compatible libraries and Visual C++ runtimes.
+When \$MSVC_UWP_APP is enabled (i.e., True or '1'), the Visual C++ environment will be set up to point to the Windows Store compatible libraries and Visual C++ runtimes.
 In doing so, any libraries that are built will be able to be used in a UWP App and published to the Windows Store.
-This flag will only have an effect with Visual Studio 2015 or later.
-This variable must be passed as an argument to the Environment() constructor; setting it later has no effect.